anki-code/xonsh-cheatsheet/README.md

 # }
 ```

+*Note!
+Callable alias is not bring magic in your life (yet).
+Do not expect that if you wrap the uncapturable and unthreadable process into callable alias it becomes capturable and threadable.
+Read notes about threading above.*

 ## Abbrevs

 There is [xontrib-abbrevs](https://github.com/xonsh/xontrib-abbrevs) as an alternative to aliases.
 You can create abbrev and set the position of editing: